Spring Equinox Astrology And The Sun At 0º Aries!

 Spring Has Sprung With The Turning Of The Wheel...

 While you may think the new year falls on January 1st, there’s another “new year” you can observe.

-Stars re-align during the Spring Equinox on March 20th, an event marked astrologically by the sun moving into Aries, which is the first zodiac sign.
+Stars re-align during the Spring Equinox on or around March 20th, an event marked astrologically by the sun moving into Aries, which is the first zodiac sign.

 0º Aries: Spring Equinox Astrology

 This signals a shift in energy, as the Sun appears in the sign of the Ram, initiating, trailblazer Aries.

 Aries is a Cardinal Zodiac Sign (like Cancer, Libra, and Capricorn).